Aepelzen/AepelzensModules/README.md

 ## Erwin

-A 4-channel scale-quantiser with user-definable scales.
+A 4-channel scale-quantiser with up to 16 user-definable scales.
 All inputs/outputs use the same scale, however you can transpose every channel seperately by ±4 octaves (the 4 small trimpots).
 You can also transpose all outputs by 4 octaves and/or 12 semitonses via CV inputs.

-# Building

-The wavefolder uses libsamplerate for the upsampling.
-That shouldn't be a problem because Rack depends on libsamplerate anyway but you might have to install the header-files if you don't build Rack yourself.
+Scales can be loaded and saved via the right-click-menu (they are also saved with the patch).
+The menu also allows to change the Quantizer mode.
+(Down used to be the only mode in older version and is still the default for backwards compatibility)